Small cancellation rings are non-amenable: Preliminaries

 \section{Preliminaries}

-In this section we state notions needed in order to prove the main results, Theorems~\ref{free_subelgebra_exists} and~\ref{sc_rings_non_amenable}.
+In this section we state notions needed to prove the main results, that is, Theorems~\ref{free_subelgebra_exists} and~\ref{sc_rings_non_amenable}.

 In~\cite{AKPR2} we introduce a measure on $\Mon$ and denote it by $\M$ (aka $\M$-measure).
 By definition $\M(u) = t$ for $u \in \Mon$ if $u$ can be represented as a concatenation of $t$ small pieces and can not be represented as a concatenation of less number of small pieces.
-If $u$ can not at all be represented as a concatenation of small pieces, then we put $\M(u) = \infty$.
+If $u$ can not be represented as a concatenation of small pieces at all, then we put $\M(u) = \infty$.

 The triple that consists of a word $A$, its subword $u$ and a position of $u$ in $A$ is called an occurrence of $u$ in $A$.
 Further we are interested in occurrences of $u \in \Mon$.

 If a given occurrence of an element of $\Mon$ in a word $A$ is not contained in any other occurrence of elements of $\Mon$, then it is called \emph{maximal}.
 In what follows we call them shortly \emph{maximal occurrences}, without mentioning $\Mon$.
 See~\cite{AKPR2}, Section~$3$, Definitions~$3.1$ and~$3.2$ for the detailed definition.